In this Guide

-It’s the best of our recommendations for handling hard surfaces.
+It’s the top of our recommendations for handling hard surfaces.
 It also provides very powerful suction for a cordless model, thanks to the cyclonic design.
 The one downside of the Black & Decker is that it’s not very effective on thicker fabrics or carpets.

 The Eureka can handle fabrics and upholstery just as well as the BISSELL, and is versatile enough to take over from the Black & Decker on hard floors and countertops.

-It’s the best choice for people who want a handheld vacuum for doing all sorts of cleaning chores around the house and in the car.
+It’s the top choice for people who want a handheld vacuum for doing all sorts of cleaning chores around the house and in the car.
 However, it doesn’t have quite the same range or ergonomics as the Black & Decker.

 Consider your budget: